 - Insulate ductwork installed in attics or other areas exposed to outside temperatures with a minimum of 2" (50.8mm) insulation and vapor barrier. - Insulate ductwork in indoor unconditioned areas with a minimum of 1" (25.4mm) insulation with indoor type vapor barrier.

 Filters

-A Filter must be used:
+A filter must be used:

-Filters are not supplied with these furnaces, but can be purchased from the distributor.
+Filters are supplied with these furnaces, and additional filters may be purchased from your distributor.

 Use either filter type: